nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>RelatedArtifact</td>
     <td>Additional documentation, citations, etc</td>
-<td>Each related resource is either an attachment, or a reference to another resource, but not both.</td>
+<td>Any related resource is either an attachment, or a reference to another resource, but not both.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">trigger</code></td>
       <td><code class="highlighter-rouge">0..*</code></td>
     <td>TriggerDefinition</td>
     <td>"when" the module should be invoked</td>
-<td>This MAY be populated with the data requirements which must already be satisfied in order for this <code class="highlighter-rouge">ServiceDefinition</code> to be meaningfully evaluated.
-This is relevant when the <code class="highlighter-rouge">ServiceDefinition</code> to be evaluated is chosen by the user in the User Interface.</td>
+<td>The contents of the trigger element are used to advertise when the module should be invoked.
+On encountering a specific trigger, a clinical application can invoke the modules associated with the trigger using the $evaluate operation.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">dataRequirement</code></td>